-The key idea of physical separation is to locate code belonging to a feature or feature expression in a dedicated file or container.
-A classic example is a framework that can be extended with plug-ins - ideally one plug-in per feature - and different variants can be generated by combining different plug-ins [8, 37].
+The key idea of physical separation is to locate code belonging to a feature or feature expression in a dedicated file, container, or module.
+A classic example is a framework that can be extended with plug-ins, ideally one plug-in per feature; different variants can be generated by combining different plug-ins [9, 38].
 Beyond plug-ins, there is a large body of research on advanced language abstractions to encapsulate features (including crosscutting implementations).
-Examples are aspects [28], class refinements [10, 5], classboxes [12], and many more.
+Examples are aspects [29], class refinements [11, 6], classboxes [13], and many more.
 With all these language mechanisms, features can be implemented in separate units (files, containers, modules, ...) and variants are generated from a selection of these units in a composition step.